 GET method and the

 To understand the difference between those two methods, let's step back and examine how HTTP works.
 Each time you want to reach a resource on the Web, the browser sends a request to a URL.
-An HTTP request consists of two parts: a header that contains a bunch of global metadata about the browser's capabilities, and a body that can contain information necessary to the server to process the specific request.
+An HTTP request consists of two parts: a header that contains a set of global metadata about the browser's capabilities, and a body that can contain information necessary to the server to process the specific request.

 The GET method